 Etsy is an American e-commerce company that provides a global Internet marketplace for handmade wares.

-Etsy came up with the great idea for onboarding their new employees in leadership roles.
+Etsy came up with a great idea for onboarding new employees in leadership roles.
 All the new employees who were hired to lead teams, from middle managers to new C-suite level employees, go through a so-called "Bootcamp".

 Idea to steal: